CodeblocAI/Codebloc/README.md

 # What is the Codebloc Protocol System?
 Codebloc's protocol system allows for seemless interactions between AI and User, User and User, and AI and AI.
 This means no matter what your goals are with AI and Code, Codebloc can help!

-# Can I use Codebloc with blockchain platforms like Solana?
+# Can I use Codebloc with Blockchain Platforms Like Solana?
 Yes!
 Codebloc supports integration with Solana, enabling AI-powered smart contracts, on-chain automation, and decentralized applications.

-# How do the supported languages work together?
+# How Do The Supported Languages Work Together?
 Codebloc combines Python, Rust, Go, TypeScript, and Next.js to make AI development seamless.
 Use Python for AI workflows, Rust for high performance, Go for scalable backends, and TypeScript/Next.js for clean, interactive frontends—all in one toolkit.

-# Is Codebloc beginner-friendly?
+# Is Codebloc Beginner-Friendly?
 Absolutely!
 Whether you’re a beginner exploring AI development or an expert building production-grade tools, Codebloc’s modular design and documentation make it easy to use.
 If you have any questions, feel free to ask our Support Team Support@Codebloc.net!